constantinosskitsas/Pilos-Subgraph-Matching/README.md

 ```
 Paper under submission
 ```
-## Note
-The code is under refactor.
-Expected to be available 15-11-23.
 ## Reproducability
 To repeat the experiments on the paper we propose to use the scrips we provide. build/matching/*.sh